-In combination with eliminating the requirement to use a state-provided interim assessment, the Task Force recommended limiting the amount of time that may be required for the state summative assessment.
+In combination with eliminating the requirement to use a state-provided interim assessment, the Task Force recommended limiting the amount of time that may be required for state summative assessment.

-- 1. Limit actual testing time for state-required summative assessment to no more than one percent of the required instructional hours for a given grade level (based on Chapter 22 of WDE rules; this translates to approximately 9, 10.5, and 11 hours of testing time for elementary, middle, and high school, respectively)24. - 2.
-"Actual testing time" means the time students are actually responding to assessment tasks (not additional time used for test preparation, breaks, gathering students, logging students, or reading test instructions)25.
-Because Wyoming state assessments are not timed, "actual testing time" should be based on estimated testing time needed for 85 percent of students to complete the test.
+- 1. Limit actual testing time for state-required summative assessment to no more than 1% of the required instructional hours for a given grade level (based on Chapter 22 of Wyoming Department of Education rules, this translates to approximately 9, 10.5, and 11 hours of testing time for elementary, middle, and high school, respectively)20. - 2.
+"Actual testing time" means the time that students are actually responding to assessment tasks (not additional time used for test preparation, breaks, gathering students, logging students, or reading test instructions)21.
+Because Wyoming state assessments are not timed, "actual testing time" should be based on estimated testing time needed for 85% of students to complete the test.
 These estimates should be updated annually based on actual test administration.